1. Application Material

 - NC Criminal Justice Standards Division Application for Law Enforcement

 A background interview will be conducted by a UNC Investigator with the applicant at this time.
 All applicants will be fingerprinted and photographed as part of the background investigation.
 The interview will consist of state mandated background questions.
 The applicant will then be asked to complete a Release of Information Form and a Insight Applicant Authorization that will be notarized by the department.
 The applicant will also complete an online background summary sheet for FMRT and other tests as deemed necessary.
-Following the initial interview, the applicant’s files will be returned to the Deputy Director for further review.
+Following the initial interview, the applicant’s files will be returned to the Chief of Police for further review.
 Applicants are selected for further background investigations based on overall qualifications and the needs of the department.

 During the background investigation the investigator is going to be interviewing references provided and past employers as well as any other references that develop from these interviews.
-It is the investigator’s goal to determine if the candidate would be a good fit for this department and to verify the candidate’s qualifying credentials.
+It is the investigator’s goal to determine if the candidate is a good fit for this department and to verify the candidate’s qualifying credentials.

 4. Final Interview

 Professional business attire is required for this interview.
 UNC Police Human Resources will notify applicants selected for the final interview by telephone and send out follow up letters that contain the date and time of their scheduled interview.
-Applicant will be scored on several predetermined elements during the interview.
+Applicants will be scored on several predetermined elements during the interview.
 Upon completion of the final interview, selected candidates will be given a conditional offer from UNC Police Human Resources.
 This offer will be conditional and subject to the candidate’s medical, psychological, drug testing and polygraph exam.

 5. Medical Exam, Psychological Exam, Drug Testing & Polygraph Testing